tameemahamed/GenZ_GPT/README.md

 - Your mom finding your shady chat history

 *Made with ~~love~~ sarcasm and JavaScript* 💙
-*this repo ain't the Promised Land, and last I checked, Trump isn't annexing codebases... yet* 💀
+*this repo ain't the Promised Land, and last I checked, Trump isn't annexing codebases... yet* 🧑🏼‍💻<br>
 License: Do Whatever Just Don't Sue Me 😘

 ## #️⃣Vibe Tags: